 - The Charcoal Corral offers mini golf, drive in theater, ice cream parlor and other various family friendly activities- for details and schedule of events check out www.CharcoalCorral.com

-- Daryl’s Pizza – located 2 miles from the cottage, but they deliver!
-For full menu and prices, be sure to visit http://www.darylspizzeria.com/ and when you order delivery, be sure to let them know which building you are staying in at Silverlaken.
+- Daryl’s Pizza – www.darylspizzeria.com Award winning buffalo wings!
+When you order delivery, be sure to let them know which building you are staying in at Silverlaken.

 - John and Sarah’s Diner – located a few miles from Silverlaken, this diner in Perry is famous for their large portions and is a great place to grab breakfast before heading into Letchworth State Park for a hike.

 Perry Marketplace – A basic, but friendly, grocery store located just a few miles from the cottage and has amazing donuts made fresh daily; arrive early to ensure you get your pick! https://shurfinemarketplace.com/